 If you didn’t make an initial request but have since changed your mind, please contact:

 Get more information on McGill residences and a map of their locations.

 If you've decided not to live in residence, it's best to start looking early for an apartment or room to rent.
 Montreal offers many interesting neighbourhoods to live in, and most are easily accessible by public transportation.

-The Off-Campus Housing Office can help with your search, and offers important information about your rights as a tenant and useful tips for finding a great place to live.
+Student Housing offers Off-Campus Housing support that can help with your search and provide you with important information about your rights as a tenant and useful tips for finding a great place to live.
 The also offer apartment listings, and links to external ones as well!

 Finding the perfect pad can be a daunting exercise -- especially for out-of-towners not used to Montreal's particular terminology.
 Here are a few tips to help you get started, as well as a guide to apartment listings.

 The Housing wall on the official McGill App, and the McGill Housing Facebook group are great resource for apartment hunters, featuring solo listings as well as ads posted by students seeking roommates -and both platforms are only accessible by McGill students!

 Other apartment listings in Montreal include:

 Please note: Quebec Lease Laws require tenants to let their landlords know if they will be renewing their lease 3 months before the end of the lease.
 Therefore, the best time to start your housing research is approximately 3 months before you your ideal move-in date.